GoogleCloudPlatform/magic-modules/docs/content/docs/getting-started/generate-providers.md

-You can compile the Terraform provider you're working on using `make` or `make provider` in the magic-modules directory.
+You can compile the Terraform provider you're working on using `make` or `make build` in the magic-modules directory.
 Below you'll find a command reference, sample commands, and instructions on how to clean up the repository.

-## `make provider` reference
+## `make build` reference
-`make` or `make provider` will build the terraform provider.
+`make` or `make build` will build the terraform provider.
 The following are variables set either as environment or inline when calling `make`.
 They will inform the generator where and how to generate.